 JNJFM uses all reasonable precautions to keep the information disclosed to us secure.

-How JNJFM and Lighthouse Group companies use your personal information
+How JNJFM and The Tavistock Partnership Ltd. use your personal information

-Your information will be held by JNJFM and Lighthouse Advisory Services Limited, which are part of Lighthouse Group Plc.
+Your information will be held by JNJFM and The Tavistock Partnership Ltd., which is a wholly owned subsidiary of Tavistock Investments Plc.

 How we use your personal information